-15 Activities To Improve Diversity And Inclusion In The Workplace
+20 Activities Of Diversity And Inclusion In The Workplace

-Diversity is a mix.
+Diversity is a mixture.
 Inclusion is making the mix work. - Andres Tapia

 A diverse labor pool is vital to any organization.
-It refers to the manpower which includes individuals with a wide range of characteristics.
-Undoubtedly, it goes beyond the employees’ skin color, hair, looks, religion and ethnicity.
+It refers to the workforce, which includes individuals with a wide range of characteristics.
+Undoubtedly, it goes beyond the employees’ skin color, hair, looks, religion, and ethnicity.

-It encompasses different significant factors that include personality, education, interests, hobbies, sexual orientation, race, talents, cognitive styles and abilities.
-People from different backgrounds, cultures, and experiences come together to strengthen the diverse workforce.
+It encompasses different significant factors like personality, education, interests, hobbies, and sexual orientation.
+Race, talents, cognitive styles, and abilities follow the list.
+People from different backgrounds and cultures come together to strengthen the diverse workforce.

-It goes without saying that, to cope with the ever-increasing competitive edge, it is inevitable to retain the diverse talents.
+To cope with the ever-increasing competitive edge, it is inevitable to retain diverse talents.
 That’s where the concept of inclusion comes in.
-It refers to the efforts that help an employee feel like an important part of the diverse teams, irrespective of the differences.
+It refers to the efforts that help an employee feel like an essential part of the mixed teams, irrespective of the differences.
 It focuses on creating an environment where diverse employees are accepted and appreciated.

-Without inclusion, diversity is meaningless.
+Without inclusion activities, diversity is meaningless.
 As an employer or manager, diversity and inclusion should be the top priorities in your talent management strategy.

-Many companies and their employee resource groups are putting best efforts in their diversity and inclusion activities to build a happier workplace with the best financial performers.
+Most employers put their best efforts into their diversity and inclusion activities.
+It helps to build a happier workplace with the best financial performers.

 Here’s a roundup of the best activities that celebrate employee differences.

-Here Are The 15 Top Activities To Encourage Diversity And Inclusion In The Workplace
+Here Are 20 Activities Of Diversity And Inclusion In The Workplace

 1. Do The Diversity Briefings

-This is the first and foremost important activity to promote and maintain diversity and inclusion in the workplace.
+It is the first vital activity to promote diversity and inclusion in the workplace.
 Team managers can arrange monthly seatings to discuss and design the different diversity acts.

-For example: Employees with different backgrounds can brief what religious days or holidays are important to them and in what ways.
-Accordingly, they can be offered the time off.
+For example, employees with different backgrounds can brief what holy days or holidays are essential to them.
+Accordingly, they can be offered time off.

-This spreads historical and cultural knowledge among co-workers and increases interpersonal understanding with the fewest possible side effects.
+It spreads historical and cultural knowledge among coworkers.
+It also increases interpersonal understanding with the fewest possible side effects.

 2. Diversity and Inclusion (D&I) In Flower Petals

-- Each group has to draw a large flower.
+Each group has to draw a giant flower.
 It should have a round center and an equal number of petals to the number of participants in their group.

-- After discussion, each participant should fill the petals with something that is unique about themselves- anything that makes them stand out from others.
+After discussion, each participant should fill the petals with something unique about themselves- anything that makes them stand out from others.
 However, physical characteristics should be ignored.

-The flowers should be shared with the other groups so as to discuss the differences and similarities.
+Each team should share the flowers with the other groups to discuss the differences and similarities.

-This game provides mental exercise and a wide scope for social interaction.
+This game provides mental exercise and broad scope for social interaction.

 It’s not just about putting some drinks on the conference table and calling it a party.
-Office happy hours can be a perfect opportunity for networking.
+Office happy hours can be a perfect networking opportunity.
 To start down the road of real fun, office happy hours should have a plan and a purpose.

 It can prove to be a great get-together and help know each other personally.
-Apart from refreshments, they should experience something exciting, beautiful or shocking that creates conversations that go far beyond the borders of the happy hours.
+Apart from refreshments, they should experience something exciting, beautiful, or shocking that creates conversations that go far beyond the borders of happy hours.

 5. Post The Story-Links

 Internal communication tools can be of great help to promote diversity and inclusion in the workplace.
-A web of inclusions can be created in the form of stories or real-life incidents.
-It should be described in a way that shows what makes them unique and posted on the online employee community platform of your company.
+You can create a web of inclusions in the form of stories or real-life incidents.
+It would help if you described it in a way that shows what makes them unique and posted on the online employee community platform of your company.
 As others see the previous posts, they look for self connections and add to the link.

-For example: One employee writes, “ India is my national origin.”, the next person who can relate to it adds, “I once visited India when I was a kid.” and so on… This activity gives coworkers an opportunity to start a conversation on various topics and compare how they are the same or different.
+For example, one employee writes, “ India is my national origin.”, the next person who can relate to it adds, “I once visited India when I was a kid.” and so on… This activity allows coworkers to start a conversation on various topics and compare how they are the same or different.

 6. Dish-To-Pass Potluck

-Well, what can be better than celebrating diversity with food!
+What can be better than celebrating diversity with food?
 Organize a fun potluck lunch party where employees should bring in dishes from or inspired by their culture and heritage.

-From appetizers and main dishes to sweet courses, Potluck offers a welcome chance to try the all-time best cuisines across kitchens.
-But, it is surely more than that because food is one of the best conversation starters.
+It starts from appetizers and main dishes to sweet courses.
+Potluck offers a welcome chance to try the all-time best cuisines across kitchens.
+But, it is undoubtedly more than that.
+It is because food is one of the best conversation starters.
 It gives a favorable occasion to share and connect.

 7. Mini Events